seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 Rarely, rarely:
 He that unbuckles this, till we do please
-To daff’t for our repose, shall hear a storm.
+To daff't for our repose, shall hear a storm.
-Thou fumblest, Eros; and my queen’s a squire
+Thou fumblest, Eros; and my queen's a squire
 More tight at this than thou: dispatch.
 O love,
-That thou couldst see my wars to-day, and knew’st
+That thou couldst see my wars to-day, and knew'st
 The royal occupation! thou shouldst see
-A workman in’t.
+A workman in't.

 *Enter an armed Soldier*

 Good morrow to thee; welcome:
-Thou look’st like him that knows a warlike charge:
+Thou look'st like him that knows a warlike charge:
 To business that we love we rise betime,
-And go to’t with delight.
+And go to't with delight.

 **Soldier**
 A thousand, sir,
-Early though’t be, have on their riveted trim,
+Early though't be, have on their riveted trim,
 And at the port expect you.

 *Shout.
 Trumpets flourish*